cw-leia/smartleia/README.md

 5. Start a [Virtual SmartCard](https://frankmorgner.github.io/vsmartcard/)
 client to use LEIA as a 'real' smart card reader (through PCSCD relay)

+The documentation dedicated to the SmartLeia package can be found [here](https://github.com/cw-leia/smartleia-doc), please check it to have details about the basic usage and the API for advanced development features.

 ## Dependencies

 You can install the requirements of the package using: